 Psychological capital is one of the key factors in the success of e-learning.
 This concept refers to the importance and ability of an individual to develop and utilize their psychological, social, and personal resources (Jin, 2022; Othman, 2021).
-In the e-learning model, psychological capital enhances individual performance and learning by providing content and activities designed based on behavioral and psychological capital in e-learning is the ability to create dynamic and interactive educational environments that increase individual motivation and participation (Ling, 2024; Liu et al., 2022; Lv et al., 2023; Mubarak et al., 2020).
+In the e-learning model, psychological capital enhances individual performance and learning by providing content and activities designed based on behavioral and psychological analysis.
+One of the significant aspects of psychological capital in e-learning is the ability to create dynamic and interactive educational environments that increase individual motivation and participation (Ling, 2024; Liu et al., 2022; Lv et al., 2023; Mubarak et al., 2020).